darkhelmet/verboselogging/posts/cancel-youtube-uploads-on-your-iphone.md

 - cellular
 ---
-This might seem trivial, but once you start an upload of a video to YouTube from your iPhone, I couldn’t find a way to cancel it.
+This might seem trivial, but once you start an upload of a video to YouTube from your iPhone, I couldn't find a way to cancel it.

 Well no more are terrible drunken videos going to get uploaded!
 Oh wait, yes they will.
 Nevermind.